sunaku/tork/README.md

 Usage
 -----

-test:loop # if installed as a Ruby gem
+test-loop # if installed as a Ruby gem

 rake test:loop # if installed as a Rails plugin